limuelL/limuelL/README.md

 Hi, my name is Limuel.
 I'm actually an Electrical Engineer but my passion is programming and I am pursuing a path in Software Engineering.
-I want to become part of an organization or groups of people that build stuffs that create an impact to the world.
+I want to become part of an organization or groups of people who build stuffs that create an impact to the world.

 And I am so happy to be here!